adventistchurch/alps-react/README.md

 ## Copyright

-&copy; 2017 General Conference of the Sevent-day Adventist Church
+&copy; 2017 General Conference of the Seventh-day Adventist church